hostellerie/geeklog-plugin-test/README.md

-# Geeklog | Test plugin
+# Geeklog | Test plugin 2016
-Just a fake Geeklog plugin to test automatic updates from repositories to your Geeklog site.
+This plugin do nothing.
+It's a fake plugin to test automatic updates from repositories to your Geeklog site.